Discreet Confidential Consultation (213) 374-3952

 Another thing that I think is very big in today's society as far as rape cases go is Evidence Code Section 1108 evidence, which is prior sex acts of misconduct committed by the defendant.
 In this scenario, there doesn't have to be a conviction.

-If the person has some prior incident with another person where they attacked them, raped them, sexually assaulted them in any way, the prosecutors will try to get that evidence in to show propensity — meaning to show that person tends to commit sex crimes.
+Suppose the person has some prior incident with another person where they attacked them, raped them, or sexually assaulted them in any way.
+In that case, the prosecutors will try to get that evidence in to show propensity — meaning to show that a person tends to commit sex crimes.

-If they're successful — and I can tell you right now from a lot of experience, they're successful a lot of the time — this evidence is very damaging to a defendant in a criminal case.
+If they're successful—and I can tell you right now from a lot of experience that they're successful a lot of the time—this evidence can be very damaging to a defendant in a criminal case.

 Witnesses and Physical Evidence